 Without a doubt, one of the biggest struggles as a stay-at-home mom is running around crazy all day and looking back to see that nothing productive occurred.
 Sure, you cleaned the family room 6 times and did 4 loads of laundry, but you can’t even tell.

 If you are able to carve out some time to write, you are doing yourself two favors.
 One, you will be creating something tangible that proves you were productive.
 Whether you’re paid right away for your work, have added another chapter to your book, or created another post for your blog, you’ve built something that will be there forever.
 Trust me, it feels really, really good.
+One of my goals for this year is to increase the level of home office productivity.
+You really do not realise how easy it is to get distracted while you’re working at home.
+I really need to get things organised a little bit more, starting with writing down everything I need to get done in a checklist so it will be easier for me to see what I have achieved throughout each day.
+That way, I won’t feel as though I have wasted a whole day doing nothing.
 Two, you actually have an opportunity to stretch your brain, work with “adult” tools, and potentially dive into topics that have nothing to do with Sesame Street.

 It Can Give Your Career a Boost